Day One: Introduction to Bash

 Quiz

 How would I navigate to talapas-bash using a relative path?
-How about an aboslute path using the ~ again?
+How about a path using ~ again?

 Answer